 The risks of chasing losses

-- Chasing losses can be a sign of addiction and can be damaging
+- Chasing losses can be a sign of addiction which can be damaging to yourself and those around you.

 Regardless of how good you think you might as a sports bettor, chasing losses is not the way to recover from a bad spell.
-Chasing losses to begin with is just the sign of someone lacking discipline.
+Chasing losses to begin with is usually a sign of someone lacking discipline.
 The below steps could help you ensure that you never feel the need to chase losses.

 - Promote discipline with a bankroll method.
 Bankroll and bankroll management has been covered in greater detail and you can read about it right here, but in short there are several key steps to bankroll methods that promote discipline.
 Most notably, structured staking ensures that risk is minimised.